pep-dortmund/homepage-toolbox/install/windows-10_en.md

 To open PDF files directly from Windows Terminal easily, it is also recommended to install a PDF viewer for WSL.
-To do this, enter the following command into Windows Terminal and confirm the installation by typing `y`:
+To do this, enter the following command into Windows Terminal:
 ```
 sudo apt install -y evince
 ```